The Bible as Literature

 Unless you have a documented disability which requires you

-to have a laptop in class, you may not use one during class
+to have a laptop or tablet in class, you may not use one during class

 time.
 Unfortunately, too many students have abused laptops